 -

 By now, yes.
 In the very beginning, however, we saw no reportable differences in AI traffic between B2B and B2C.
-Although the relative AI Traffic Share for B2B was already higher in our domain set from the first quarter analyzed (Q2 2024) onward, the deviations in absolute B2B and B2C traffic figures were too small to make reliable statements.
+Although the relative AI Traffic Share for B2B was already higher in our domain set from the first quarter (Q2 2024) onward, the deviations in absolute B2B and B2C traffic figures were too small to make reliable statements.

 A plausible explanation is that B2B target groups interact more actively with GenAI tools than typical end users.
 Their preferred tools also differ: while ChatGPT clearly dominates the B2C segment, B2B AI sessions are more evenly distributed across Claude, Mistral, and Perplexity.
 A side note: since several of the B2B sites we track come from the developer space, it makes intuitive sense that developers in particular value Claude as an AI assistant.